|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Preheat oven to 350 F and line or lightly grease a muffin tin or fill with liners.
+Preheat oven to 350 F and lightly grease a muffin tin or fill with liners.

 In a separate small bowl, combine the soy milk, vegetable oil, maple syrup, and pumpkin puree.

-Pour the wet ingredients into the dry ingredients and combine to make a smooth batter.
+Pour the wet ingredients into the dry ingredients little by little and combine until the batter is smooth.
+Try to incorporate air into the mix for a fluffier texture.

-Spoon the batter into muffin tins about 2/3 full, then bake for 20 to 25 minutes.
-The muffins should be golden brown, and a toothpick inserted in the center should come out clean.
+Spoon the batter into muffin tins until about 2/3 full.
+Bake for 20 to 25 minutes, turning the tin around after 15 minutes.
+The muffins should be golden brown, and a toothpick inserted into the center should come out clean.
 If not, keep them in the oven a few more minutes.

 Serve and enjoy!